jonlpersson/ed-latimore/site/_drafts/do-you-know-who-you-re-dealing-with.md

 Organized crime might be illegal, but its influence is so vast that many of its members enjoy de facto immunity.
 Even in cases dealing with low-level street gangs, the threat of intimidation can be surprisingly potent, causing witnesses to forget crucial details of an incident.

 That's why I always suggest being polite to everyone you encounter.
-You never know who doesn't care about ending up behind bars, and even if the person is blatantly in the wrong and is trying to provoke you, it's vital to remain calm and composed.
-Not
+You never know who doesn't care about ending up behind bars.

-everyone values the same things you do, such as life, liberty, and freedom.
+Even if the person is blatantly in the wrong and is trying to provoke you, it's vital to remain calm and composed.
+Not&nbsp;everyone values the same things you do, such as life, liberty, and freedom.

 {% twitter: https://twitter.com/EdLatimore/status/1367206792393023497 %}

 No matter the circumstance, it's always a good idea to treat people with respect and kindness.
 Even if they’re a true asshole, the best-case scenario is that you gain instant gratification if you respond with similar hostility and malice.
-The worst-case scenario, believe it or not, is NOT that they’ll retaliate.
+Believe it or not, the worst-case scenario is NOT that they’ll retaliate.

-Good manners never make a situation worse.

 The worst-case scenario is that they’ll retaliate with the full knowledge that they’ll never have to answer for their crime.